CCW_start

 Prior to completing a RENEWAL Application, please be prepared to upload the following:

-• Scan copies of two (2) of the following "proof of residency" documents dated in the last (60) days showing your current address in San Joaquin County (i.e. Utility bill, phone Bill, Mortgage statements, etc.).
+- Scan copies of two (2) of the following "proof of residency" documents dated in the last (60) days showing your current address in San Joaquin County (i.e. Utility bill, phone Bill, Mortgage statements, etc.).
+Documents MUST have your name and home address on them.

 Please bring in your old CCW permit and turn it in.
 Your Renewal permit will not be issued if you do not turn in the old permit.
-New issuance dates and dates of expiration many times will overlap so you cannot process two CCW permits.
+The Renewal CCW date starts over the day you pick up your CCW.

 MODIFICATION Applications are submitted to change your home address.
 They must be submitted within 10 days of the day that you move and you are also required per California State law to change your home address with the California DMV.
 We will check the DMV database to ensure you have done so.
 Modification Applications can also be submitted to add/delete firearms on your permit; however, please know these types of applications have the very lowest priority because first priority is given to New/Renewal/Address Modification applications.
 Gun modifications are best done at the time of Renewal.